Review – Super Star Soldier on VC

 Just got done with a vacation with the family on the world’s largest cruise ship, the Freedom of the Seas (Royal Caribbean).
 Why am I telling you this?
 Well, first, to make you jealous of my amazing Golden Jew lifestyle.
 But second, because cruise boats are one of the last places you’ll find an arcade.

 Arcades–remember those?
 I certainly do.
 They were the ultimate destination growing up, at least for me.
 I remember begging my parents to give me quarters to go play at the mall arcade.
 I remember the glee of the giant arcades at the Santa Cruz boardwalk in California.
-Arcades have always been special to me–not only as a gamer, but my father’s cousin used to run one of the most well known arcades in New York City–the Broadway Arcade. → Read more, before it’s too late!
+Arcades have always been special to me–not only as a gamer, but my father’s cousin used to run one of the most well known arcades in New York City–the Broadway Arcade.
+It was later closed when their lease was up, to be replaced by Gold’s Gym.
+The management refused to renew their lease, they felt the clientele of a Gold’s (steroid users and anorexic chicks) was preferable to idle teenagers and deadbeat 20somethings. → Eh, I’ve got nothing better to do.

 Wii Component Cables, Where Art Thou?